Tijndagamer/PGPost/docs/protocol.md

 The PGP ID Post protocol is a protocol which describes the use of PGP to authenticate user posted content on a website.

-1. INTRODUCTION
+1 INTRODUCTION
 ---------------

-Modern websites often allow users to register an account to their service to upload personal content, to place an order without the need to enter the same information over and over again.
-In current infrastructure, the user authenticates with a password, and sometimes an extra OTP or another form of 2FA, to the server.
-This protocol however radically changes this scheme.
+A large portion of websites today follow a registration-based model for content validation, meaning that a user will register with their personal creds.
+This allows them to use the service without authenticating themselves before every action.

+Though, they will usually be forced to enter their password when logging into their account, and other security layers such as 2-factor auth if they have enabled that.

+This protocol however, deviates drastically from this model, and allows for safer communication with the server.

 1.1 Registering a new user
 --------------------------